Various cities in India

 In addition to submitting the Confirmation of Participation and Conduct Agreement, students should review the following:

 Students are also strongly encouraged to complete the Health Preparation Guide for International Travel form with their medical practitioner.
 This document is intended to help you plan for your medical needs abroad.
 Please DO NOT submit this form to UI Study Abroad.

 In order to prepare for your time abroad, you are required by the University of Iowa to complete two orientations.
 See below for more information.

-You are required to complete the International Programs online “Education Abroad Pre-Departure Orientation” course distributed through ICON prior to departure.
+You are required to complete the International Programs ICON course “Education Abroad Pre-Departure Orientation” prior to departure.
 This orientation is mandatory for all students going abroad under the auspices of the University of Iowa.
-It covers many practical matters about living overseas, such as health and safety, communication, money, goals and much more.
+It covers many practical matters about living overseas, such as health and safety, communication, money, goals, and much more.
 You will be enrolled in this course by International Programs and an email will be sent to you once enrolled.
-If you have any questions you can email email@example.com.
+If you have any questions, you can email email@example.com.

 After students have been accepted and have submitted their confirmation documents to secure their place on the program, Study Abroad will provide information about a suggested airline itinerary.
-Students are strongly encouraged to take part in this flight and not make their own, independent flight arrangements.
+Students are strongly encouraged to take part in this flight and not make their own independent flight arrangements.
 Do not purchase plane tickets until you receive instructions from Study Abroad.